Tyler Matzek: Arizona Diamondbacks

-Second stint with AirHogs
+Texas AirHogs (second stint)

 On June 9, 2019, Matzek signed with the Texas AirHogs of the American Association.
 He had a 2.64 ERA and 53 strikeouts in 30 2/3 innings pitched.

 Atlanta Braves

 On August 14, 2019, Matzek's contract was purchased by the Atlanta Braves.
 Matzek began his stint with the Mississippi Braves, their Double-A affiliate.
 After just one appearance in which he pitched 2 1/3 innings and had five strikeouts, Matzek was promoted to the Braves Triple-A affiliate, the Gwinnett Stripers.

-For the 2020 season, Matzek made the Opening day roster, marking his first appearance in the majors since 2015.
+For the 2020 season, Matzek made the Opening Day roster, marking his first appearance in the majors since 2015.
 In 2020 he was 4-3 with a 2.79 ERA in 21 relief appearances covering 29 innings in which he struck out 43 batters.

 In 2021 he was 0–4 with a 2.57 ERA in 69 relief appearances in which he pitched 63 innings and struck out 77 batters.
 In Game 6 of the 2021 NLCS against the Los Angeles Dodgers, Matzek picked up the win with two perfect innings and four strikeouts.
 Matzek entered the game in a no-out jam with runners on second and third and struck out the side as the Braves clinched their first pennant since 1999.
 Matzek was a relief pitcher in Game 6 of the 2021 World Series, which Atlanta won to clinch the title.

 Matzek began the 2022 season with 13 relief appearances in which he went 0–1 with a 5.06 ERA.
 On May 17, the Braves placed him on the injured list due to shoulder inflammation.
 Matzek did not return to the team until July 4.
+On August 9, Matzek recorded his first career save after pitching a scoreless 11th inning against the Boston Red Sox.

 Having been left off of the roster for the 2022 NLDS due to elbow discomfort, Braves manager Brian Snitker announced on October 12, a few hours prior to Game 2, that Matzek would undergo Tommy John surgery, sidelining him for the remainder of the postseason.

 On November 18, 2022, the Braves signed Matzek to a 2-year, $3.1 million contract extension with a club option for 2025.
+He did not appear in a game in 2023 as he continued to recover from surgery.
+Matzek began the 2024 campaign with Atlanta, but struggled to a 9.90 ERA with 10 strikeouts across 11 appearances.
+He was placed on the injured list with left elbow inflammation on May 7, and was transferred to the 60–day injured list on June 4.

+San Francisco Giants

+On July 29, 2024, Matzek and minor league infielder Sabin Ceballos were traded to the San Francisco Giants in exchange for Jorge Soler and Luke Jackson.
+He made five rehab outings for the Triple–A Sacramento River Cats, posting a 5.79 ERA with 3 strikeouts.
+Matzek was released by the Giants on August 30.